-- 1. To familiarize the students with tools and techniques in calculus and analysis. - 2.
+- 1. To familiarize the students with tools and Techniques in calculus and analysis. - 2.
 To equip the students with standard concepts towards tackling various applications that are useful in several disciplines. - 3.
 To understand liner algebra concepts and their application in different fields of engineering. - 4.
 To have the idea of vector calculus and its applications - 5.
 To give adequate exposure of basics of Engineering Mathematics so as to enable them to visualize engineering problems by using Mathematical tools and to support their subsequent engineering studies. - 6.
 To introduce to students the concept of convergence of sequences and series.

-Determinants; Inverse and rank of a matrix, System of linear equations; Symmetric, skewsymmetric and orthogonal matrices; Eigenvalues and eigen vectors; Diagonalization of matrices; Cayley-Hamilton Theorem, Matrix representation, Rank-nullity theorem of a Linear Transformation, Orthogonal transformation.
+Inverse and rank of a matrix, System of linear equations; Symmetric, skew-symmetric and orthogonal matrices; Eigenvalues and eigenvectors; Diagonalization of matrices; Cayley-Hamilton Theorem and its application, Orthogonal transformation.
+Similar matrices.

-Unit -II (12 Lectures)
+Unit -II

-Convergence of sequence and series, tests for convergence of sequence and series ; Power series, Taylor's and Maclaurin series, series for exponential, trigonometric and logarithm functions; Fourier series: Half range sine and cosine series, Parseval's theorem.
+Convergence of sequence and series, tests for convergence for Infinite series, absolutely convergent series, Power series, Taylor's and Maclaurin series, series for exponential, trigonometric and logarithm functions.

-Unit-III (12 Lectures)
+Unit-III

-Taylor's and Maclaurin theorems with remainders; (one variable).
-Asymptotes, Curvature , Evolutes and involutes, Curve Tracing; Evaluation of definite and improper integrals; Beta and Gamma functions and their properties; Applications of definite integrals to evaluate surface areas and volumes of revolutions.
+Taylor's and Maclaurin theorems with remainders; Asymptotes, Curvature, Evaluation of definite and improper integrals; Beta and Gamma functions and their properties; Applications of definite integrals to evaluate surface areas and volumes of revolutions.

-Unit-IV (12 Lectures)
+Unit-IV

-Function of several variables: Limit, continuity and partial derivatives, Total derivative; Maxima, minima and saddle points; Method of Lagrange multipliers; Differentiation under Integral Sign., Vector Calculus: Gradient, Directional derivative, curl and divergence.
+Function of several variables: Limit, continuity and partial derivatives, Total derivative; Jacobian, Taylor's theorem for two variables; Maxima, minima and saddle points; Method of Lagrange multipliers; Differentiation under Integral Sign.